giga-sec/gigaSec-Tech-Notes/2. MOC/MOC Programming.md

 And to do this, you'd need a good understanding of linux

 We can say the same with languanges.
 Python feeds you with precompiled C languange (sort of) then gives you an automatic garbage collector.
-You' However, C/Assembly rarely hold your hands during the journey.
+However, C/Assembly rarely hold your hands during the journey.
 Youd have to do the assigning of data type yourself, garbage collecting, assigning memory, creating your own functions.
 To do this, you'd need a really good understanding of C/Assembly.

 You see, Coding is like Math.
 When you think of it this way, math is pretty useless, it's just numbers, numbers.
 What can numbers do?
 Nothing, but every great engineering inventions heavily used math.
-When you're starting out, you'd often have a motivation to learn programming to make something useful for you
+When you're starting out, you'd often have a motivation to learn programming to make something useful for you but a lot of times, you'd be learning something that you'd feel like it's not useful at all.
+This sometimes is a failure to the teacher as he/she didn't highlight the importance of learning this particular topic.
+When I first started out, I was gi